neoforged/.github/primers/26.1/index.md

 - `net.minecraft.world.item.enchantment.EnchantmentTarget#NON_DAMAGE_CODEC` - A codec that only allows the attacker and victim enchantment targets.
 - `net.minecraft.world.level.block.BigDripleafBlock#canGrowInto` - Whether the dripleaf can grow into the specified position.
 - `net.minecraft.world.level.block.grower.TreeGrower#getMinimumHeight` - If present, gets the base height of the trunk placer.
+- `net.minecraft.world.level.block.state`
+    - `BlockBehaviour$PostProcess` - An interface that gets the position to mark for post-processing.
+    - `StateDefinition`
+        - `propertiesCodec` - The map codec for the state properties.
+        - `isSingletonState` - If the definition only contains one state.
+    - `StateHolder#isSingletonState` - If the holder only contains one state.
+- `net.minecraft.world.level.block.state.properties`
-- `net.minecraft.world.level.block.state.properties.NoteBlockInstrument`
+    - `NoteBlockInstrument`
         - `TRUMPET` - The sound a copper block makes when placed under a note block.
         - `TRUMPET_EXPOSED` - The sound an exposed copper block makes when placed under a note block.
         - `TRUMPET_OXIDIZED` - The sound an oxidized copper block makes when placed under a note block.
         - `TRUMPET_WEATHERED` - The sound a weathered copper block makes when placed under a note block.
+    - `Property$Value#valueName` - Gets the name of the value.
 - `net.minecraft.world.level.dimension.DimensionDefaults`
     - `BLOCK_LIGHT_TINT` - The default tint for the block light.
     - `NIGHT_VISION_COLOR` - The default color when in night vision.
     - `TURTLE_EGG_HATCH_CHANCE` - The chance of a turtle egg hatching on a random tick.
 - `net.minecraft.world.level.gamerules.GameRule#getIdentifierWithFallback` - Gets the identifier of the game rule, or else the unregistered identifier.
-- `net.minecraft.world.level.levelgen.feature`
+- `net.minecraft.world.level.levelgen`
+    - `NoiseBasedChunkGenerator#getInterpolatedNoiseValue` - Gets the interpolated density at the given position, or the not-a-number value if the Y is outside the range of the noise settings.
+    - `NoiseChunk#getInterpolatedDensity` - Computes the full noise density.
-    - `AbstractHugeMushroomFeature#MIN_MUSHROOM_HEIGHT` - The minimum mushroom height.
+- `net.minecraft.world.level.levelgen.feature.AbstractHugeMushroomFeature#MIN_MUSHROOM_HEIGHT` - The minimum mushroom height.
-    - `Feature#markForPostProcessing` - Marks the position for post processing, apply and first ticks or updating the states based on its neighbors.
 - `net.minecraft.world.level.levelgen.feature.configurations.BlockBlobConfiguration` - The configuration for the block blob feature.
 - `net.minecraft.world.level.levelgen.feature.trunkplacers.TrunkPlacer#getBaseHeight` - Returns the minimum height of the trunk.
+- `net.minecraft.world.level.levelgen.placement.RandomOffsetPlacement#ofTriangle` - Creates a trapezoidal distribution to select from for the XZ and Y range.
 - `net.minecraft.world.level.material`
     - `FluidState#isFull` - If the fluid amount is eight.
     - `LavaFluid#LIGHT_EMISSION` - The amount of light the lava fluid emits.